MachineLemonade/docs/v0.10/houston-api.md

 ---
 title: "The Houston API Playground"
-description: "Using The Graphql Playground."
+description: "Using The GraphQL Playground."
 date: 2018-10-12T00:00:00.000Z
 slug: "houston-api"
 ---

-## The Graphql Playground
+## The GraphQL Playground

 The [houston-api](https://github.com/astronomer/houston-api) is the source of truth across the entire Astronomer Enterprise platform.
-Playground is a web portal which allows you to write Graphql queries directly against the API.You can interact submit these queries through the playground, or directly to the Houston endpoint.
+Playground is a web portal which allows you to write GraphQL queries directly against the API.You can interact submit these queries through the playground, or directly to the Houston endpoint.

 If you are an **enterprise** customer, your playground will be located at https://houston.BASEDOMAIN/v1/

-The [Graphql-playground Github](https://github.com/prisma/Graphql-playground) contains more information on playground features.
+The [GraphQL-playground Github](https://github.com/prisma/GraphQL-playground) contains more information on playground features.

 ## Querying Houston
 To start off, head to https://houston.BASEDOMAIN/v1/